CodeLegg/Bootstrap-Website/README.md

   - I tested all the links and confirmed that all of them work and lead where they suppose to lead.
 ### Bugs

-  - trying to get the contact and about section to line up when clicked becuase of sticky header.
+  - trying to get the contact and about section to line up when clicked because of sticky header.

 ### Unsolved Bugs